Cartan subgroups in connected locally compact groups: Cartan subgroups in a connected locally compact group

 \section{Cartan subgroups in a connected locally compact group}

 In this section, we define the notion of Cartan subgroups in the context of connected locally compact groups.
 We also prove the existence of Cartan subgroups in a connected locally compact group.

-\begin{defin} A subgroup $C$ of a connected locally compact group $G$ is said to be a {\it Cartan} subgroup of $G$ if the following conditions are satisfied: \begin{enumerate} \item[{${\rm (I)}$}] $C$ is a maximal nilpotent subgroup of $G$.

-\item[{${\rm (II)}$}] If $L$ is any closed normal subgroup of $C$ such that $C/L$ is compact and totally disconnected, then $N_G(L)/L$ is compact and totally disconnected. \end{enumerate}
+\begin{defin} A subgroup $C$ of a connected locally compact group $G$ is said to be a {\it Cartan} subgroup of $G$ if the following conditions are satisfied: \begin{enumerate} \item[{${\rm (I)}$}] $C$ is a maximal nilpotent subgroup of $G$. \item[{${\rm (II)}$}] If $L$ is any closed normal subgroup of $C$ such that $C/L$ is compact and totally disconnected, then $N_G(L)/L$ is compact and totally disconnected, where $N_G(L)$ is the normaliser of $L$ in $G$. \end{enumerate} \end{defin}